Adidev44480/Parkinson-s-Disease-Progression-Prediction/README.md

 The details and workflow of the Projects are given below:

 # **Data**
 The data used for this project is `parkinsons_updrs.csv`.
 The data contains 5875 voice recording observations of patients with early-stage Parkinson's disease.
-There are 18 columns: `age`, `sex`, `16 biomedical voice measures`, and `total_updrs`. `total_updrs` is a measure for the progression and severity of Parkinson's disease.
+There are 18 predictors: `age`, `sex`, and `16 biomedical voice measures`.
+The target variable `total_updrs` is a measure for the progression and severity of Parkinson's disease.

 # **Methodology**
 1. **Data Preprocessing**: